Indi (INDI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Indi Historical Price

-According to the latest data gathered on Indi live price page, the current price of Indi is 0.01479886USD.
-The circulating supply of Indi(INDI) is 80.50M INDI , giving it a market capitalization of $1.19M.
+According to the latest data gathered on Indi live price page, the current price of Indi is 0.0122647USD.
+The circulating supply of Indi(INDI) is 80.50M INDI , giving it a market capitalization of $987.30K.

 The Indi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INDI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.